Testicular cancer, sex and fertility

 If you have a partner it can make it easier for them to come to appointments with you.
 Having your relationship recognised can make you both feel more supported.

 Treatments used for testicular cancer do not usually affect your ability to have sex.
 But you may find your sex drive is reduced for a time.
 If you are having problems with your sexual difficulties, there is different support available (see below).

-Most men are still able to make someone pregnant after testicular cancer treatment.
-But some men’s fertility may be affected.
+You will usually still be able to make someone pregnant after testicular cancer treatment.
+But some people's fertility may be affected.
 This can depend on the type and amount of treatment you have.
 Your specialist can give you more information about this.

 Even if your chances of becoming infertile are low your doctor usually advises you to store (bank) some sperm.
 They will talk to you about this before you have your operation.
 You usually store sperm after you have had an orchidectomy.
 It is important to have it done before you have any further treatment.
 This is because treatment could damage your sperm.

-Occasionally, men may be offered the option of storing their sperm before they have an orchidectomy.
-This may be if they have fertility problems, or if their other testicle is small.
+Occasionally, you may be offered the option of storing your sperm before you have an orchidectomy.
+This may be if you have fertility problems, or if your other testicle is small.

 We have more information about sperm banking and preserving your fertility.

-Removing a testicle will not affect your ability to get an erection or father children.
+Removing a testicle will not affect your ability to get an erection or make someone pregnant.
 As long as your other testicle is healthy, this will usually produce enough testosterone and sperm, unless it is very small.